kennyledet/MacDevelopmentSetupGuidelines/README.md

 General Helpers
 -

+* [ ClipMenu 1.0.0a1 alpha ](http://www.clipmenu.com/blog/2014/11/11/clipmenu-1-0-0a1-released/) — [ awesome clipboard management tool ]
+	* Access extensive clipboard history
+	* Image and code previews ( *code previews have syntax highlighting* )
-* [Caffeine — [ keeps your Mac awake ] ](https://itunes.apple.com/us/app/caffeine/id411246225)
+* [ Caffeine ](https://itunes.apple.com/us/app/caffeine/id411246225) — [ keeps your Mac awake ]
+	* Unobtrusive; simply sits in menubar
-* [Flux — [ changes screen warmth based on the time of day] ](https://justgetflux.com/)
+* [ Flux ](https://justgetflux.com/) — [ changes screen warmth based on the time of day ]
 	* [Helps you sleep by making your screen *not* mimick the sun](https://justgetflux.com/research.html)
+* [ Bartender ](http://www.macbartender.com/) — [ Organizes menubar app icons ]

 Productivity
 -

-* Alfred [misc Mac productivity beast, though I mainly just use it for quickly emptying the Trash since Yosemite brought a Spotlight pop-up that can search files and the web in much the same way Alfred does, but natively]
+* Alfred [ misc Mac productivity beast, though I mainly just use it for quickly emptying the Trash since Yosemite brought a Spotlight pop-up that can search files and the web in much the same way Alfred does, but natively ]

-* Mailbox [awesomely productive Gmail management]
+* Mailbox [ awesomely productive Gmail management ]

-* Markdown [free Markdown editor with live preview pane]
+* Markdown [ free Markdown editor with live preview pane ]

 * SleepPillow [ ambient noise (nice presets) ]

 * Relax Melodies [ ambient noise (more customizable) ]

+* 1Password [ beautiful and functional cross-platform password management (including iOS), if you’re into that sort of thing ]

 * CheatSheet [quick shortcut to pull up guide of all shortcuts and their keyboard combinations for the current app]

-* 1Password [beautiful and functional cross-platform password management (including iOS), if you’re into that sort of thing]

 Entertainment and Media Content